Marc Bunting, Chair

 In addition, Marc is the chief financial officer and co-founder of Alpine Food Service Solutions.
 Alpine was incorporated in 1996, and within two years had established itself as a unique food service provider for host locations on college campuses and hospitals within the United States.
 Alpine currently operates healthy food service concepts that have won numerous quality product and service awards since its inception.
 Marc received a bachelor’s degree in business administration from Stevenson University, and earned a Wealth Management Certificate from Stanford University’s Graduate School of Business.
 A native Baltimorean, Marc serves on the board of directors for a number of organizations, such as Civic Works, Stevenson University, Outward Bound and Catholic Charities.
 His philanthropic ventures include his role as director of the Bunting Family Foundation.
 Marc resides in Monkton, Maryland, and has two daughters, Calli and Jessie.

-John C. Racanelli, ex officio
+John C. Racanelli, CEO

 As president and CEO of the National Aquarium, John leads a team of 600 full-time and part-time employees and 1,000 volunteers in pursuing the Aquarium’s mission to inspire conservation of the world’s aquatic treasures.
 The Aquarium welcomes 1.3 million guests annually at its campus on Baltimore’s famous Inner Harbor, and touches millions more through its engaging guest experiences, valuable educational programs and meaningful conservation initiatives.